 On the other hand, for cases involving only property damage, Kentucky law allows 2 years after an accident for a victim to file a property damage lawsuit against the at-fault party.

 Certain factors may increase or decrease the amount of time that you have to file a lawsuit in either case so it is in your best interests to consult with an experienced car accident attorney as soon as possible after an accident.

-An attorney will be able to advise you on the specifics of your case, including how the statute of limitations applies to you, and can help protect your legal rights to sue for compensation.
+A Kentucky car accident attorney will be able to advise you on the specifics of your case, including how the statute of limitations applies to you, and can help protect your legal rights to sue for compensation.

 No-Fault Laws and PIP Insurance